-Thirty-four 4-H members exhibited a total of 75 beef, dairy, sheep, goat, and swine animals.
+Twenty-seven 4-H members exhibited a total of 53 beef, dairy, sheep, goat, and swine animals.

 The livestock projects (1) are tools for the development of life skills by 4-H and FFA members, (2) provide an opportunity to expand their knowledge of livestock production and management, (3) improve and enhance livestock production in Louisiana.
 Therefore, the purpose of the 4-H livestock program is to provide opportunities for young people to develop character and life skills.
 Character traits identified are: leadership, respect, trustworthiness, responsibility, fairness, caring, honesty, integrity, self-esteem, and citizenship.
 Youth develop life skills and character traits when they are involved in each phase of the livestock project from selection through the show ring.

-The results of the 2013 St. Martin Parish 4-H & FFA Livestock Show are in the link below.
+Results of the 2015 St. Martin Parish 4-H & FFA Livestock Show can be found in the PDF document below.